Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

 Booking is essential.

-Our new section of the Jewish Museum website, Objects in Focus, has been designed for you to use in the classroom.
-The Learning Team has chosen 15 objects from our collection for your class to focus on either before or after visiting the museum.
+Objects in Focus is a new section of our website, designed for you to use in the classroom.
+Choose one (or more) of the 15 specially-selected objects from our collection to focus on with your class either before or after visiting the museum.

-Enlarge the high resolution image of the object on your interactive whiteboard and use the designed focus questions to guide your students through describing and analysing the significance of the object and what it tells us about Judaism, Jewish History and Jewish culture.
-Visit the schools section of our website to explore the Objects in Focus pages.
+Enlarge the high resolution image of the object on your interactive whiteboard and use the designed focus questions to guide your students through describing and analysing the significance of the object and what it tells us about Judaism, Jewish history and Jewish culture.

 The Learning Team is on hand to give advice about workshops and to help tailor sessions to meet both your students’ and curricular needs.
 You are welcome to come in for a free teachers’ pre-visit and we can show you around the galleries and discuss selecting the best workshop for your students and offer guidance on filling in your risk assessment forms.

-Call or email the museum and ask to speak to a member of the Learning Team.
+Email firstname.lastname@example.org or call 020 7284 7384 and ask to speak to a member of the Learning Team.